 If you’re coming on The Round Mull Sail then you’ve probably got questions.
 We’ll try to answer as many of them as possible here.
 If you’ve still got questions after having a look at this page then please feel free to e mail us or to give us a call on 0784 330 3981.

 What are the specifics regarding course start and finish?

 The course starts and finishes at Fionnphort pier on the Isle of Mull.
-Start time is 1430 on Saturday 8th September.
+Start time is 1430 on a Saturday.
 (This allows time to travel from Glasgow on the day.)
-Finish time is 1430 on Saturday 15th September.
+Finish time is 1430 on the following Saturday.
 (This allows time to travel to Glasgow on the day.)